19990314/Gods_Dice/README.md

 pay the person (who has a job)

 #### record_breaker:
+update 1. the richest person 2. the person with the longest longevity

+#### historian:
-report 1. the richest person 2. the person with the longest longevity
+Publish a journal (every 3 years) about: 1. the richest person 2. the person with the longest longevity

-#### history_writer:
+#### story_teller:
-I/O handler
+handle the I/O info for historian (above)

 ---